namyeon/namyeon.github.io/work.md

 ## Graphic Designs

 I have worked as a graphic designer at the University of Missouri College of Education.
-My duties included developing communication and promotion strategies, including e-screens, print, social media, and videography.
-I also designed marketing materials for events, newsletters, and materials to communicate with undergraduate and graduate students from the College of Ed.
-These are some of the examples of my work :)
+My duties included developing communication and promotion strategies, including e-screens, print, social media, and videography to communicate with undergraduate and graduate students from the College of Ed.
+I also worked in an integrated marketing campaign for our client, Boone Hospital Foundation.
+I also work on design projects for my church from time to time.

+These are some of the examples of my design work :)

 **E-screens**

-**Brochures
+**Brochures**

-**Logo design
+**Logo design**

-**(Post)cards
+**(Post)cards**

+**Posters**

+**Campagin book**